zw2497/Database-Engine/README.md

     pip install click pandas numpy parsimonious readline

-If you are a Columbia student and have a clic account, you can install it there.
+If you are a Columbia student and [have a clic account](https://www.cs.columbia.edu/~crf/accounts/cs.html), you can install and edit databass on clic.
 That way you can minimize computer environment issues:

     # ssh into clic
     ssh <your user name>@clic.cs.columbia.edu